panthervis/Panther0087/README.md

 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 I love coding and I program like panther.
 Preparing much, and attacking and winning in a moment. :)

-** My repository is weired in maintaining number of projects and commit graph.
+** My repository is weird in maintaining number of projects and commit graph.
 I think github has an error.
 So sad.